cancui0403/cancui0403.github.io/_news/announcement_2.md

 ### 1.3 Consequences: The Dual Dilemma of Statistical Inference
 Failure to explicitly account for this geometric invariance renders standard MCMC methods susceptible to two critical statistical issues:

-#### (a) Individual Level: MCMC Drift and Diagnostic Failure
+#### (a) Individual Level: Rotational Drift
-Since the likelihood function remains flat along the entire rotational orbit, the MCMC sampler lacks any incentive to remain fixed in a specific orientation.
+Because the likelihood is flat along the equivalence orbit, the MCMC sampler undergoes a random walk in the orientation space.

-* **Drifting**: The sampling chain undergoes a random walk within the parameter space (specifically, along the equivalence orbit).
-Even if the relative positions (shape) of the latent variables have converged, their absolute coordinate values continue to fluctuate.
-* **Invalid Statistics**: Under these conditions, calculating posterior means or credible intervals for raw coordinates becomes meaningless.
-For instance, if the chain rotates around the origin, samples from opposing orientations cancel each other out.
-This causes the mean to shrink toward zero (a form of **mode collapse**), falsely implying that all nodes are clustered at the center.
+* **The Drift**: Even if the internal shape stabilizes, the absolute coordinates $X^{(t)}$ continuously rotate and translate.
-* **Diagnostic Difficulty**: Standard convergence diagnostics (such as trace plots or the Gelman-Rubin statistic) will indicate "non-convergence" due to the persistent drift of coordinates, even when the model's internal distance structure has fully stabilized.
+* **Diagnostic Failure**: Standard convergence diagnostics (e.g., trace plots) will reject the chain as "non-convergent" due to this drift.

-#### (b) Group Level: Lack of a Common Baseline for Cross-Subject Comparison
+#### (b) Group Level: Incomparability and Meaningless Statistics
-In multi-subject analyses, the latent space for each subject $i$ is generated independently.

-* **Arbitrary Reference Frames**: "Up" for Subject A may correspond to "Left" for Subject B.
-* **Incomparability**: Directly comparing $X_{A, k}$ and $X_{B, k}$ (i.e., the coordinates of the same node across two individuals) is akin to comparing readings from two uncalibrated clocks.
-* **Invalid Group Means**: Without alignment, computing the group average configuration $\frac{1}{p}\sum X_i$ is equivalent to averaging a stack of photographs taken from random angles.
-The result is merely blurred noise that fails to capture any shared topological structure.
+Since each subject's latent space is realized in an arbitrary frame, raw coordinates are mathematically incommensurable across subjects.
+* **Incomparability**: Comparing Subject A’s node $k$ to Subject B’s node $k$ is invalid, as they reside in unrelated coordinate systems.
+* **Meaningless Aggregation**: Standard group-level statistics fail.
+For example, the naive group mean $\frac{1}{p}\sum X_i$ averages discordant orientations, resulting in a featureless "cloud" rather than a representative template.

 ---